tobbik/lua-t/docs/Csv.rst

   the file itself.  the ``csv:rows()``  iterator returns a ``table rowData`` and an ``int rowCount`` for each iteration.
 The returned ``table rowData`` is a numerically indexed table which holds a value for each column.
-If the parser has a ``headers`` definition the table will `also` contain key/ value pairs for the indexd data.
+If the parser has a ``headers`` definition the table will **also** contain key/value pairs for the indexd data.
 The following example illustrates the behaviour.

   .. code:: lua